NIGHT LAUNCH RULES

 • Field/personal lighting requirements:

 • Only the LCO table should be using white light.
-You may use white light at your vehicle but please be considerate of those around you and in in the spectator area.
+You may use white light at your vehicle but please be considerate of those around you and in the spectator area.

-• Individual flashlights, headlamps, lanterns, and other handheld or work lighting should utilize a red bulb, lens or filter if possible to preserve night vision (taillight repair tape can be used).
+• Individual flashlights, headlamps, lanterns, and other handheld or work lighting should utilize a red bulb, lens or filter if possible, to preserve night vision (taillight repair tape can be used).

 • Exercise additional caution around the pads.
 Move slowly, watch for rod ends, and avoid getting tangled in launch leads or pad legs.
 There will be guide lighting on the ground to help you find your way.